apache/mxnet/example/multihost_training/README.md

 # Distributed Training with Gluon

 Deep learning models are usually trained using GPUs because GPUs can do a lot more computations in parallel that CPUs.
-But even with the modern GPUs, big models could take several days to train.
+But even with the modern GPUs, it could take several days to train big models.
 Training can be done faster by using multiple GPUs like described in [this](https://gluon.mxnet.io/chapter07_distributed-learning/multiple-gpus-gluon.html) tutorial.
 However only a certain number of GPUs can be attached to one host (typically 8 or 16).
 To make the training even faster, we can use multiple GPUs attached to multiple hosts.

 In this tutorial, we will show how to train a model faster using multihost distributed training.